Tamschi/flourish/flourish/README.md

 drop(signal);
 ```

-`Signal`s are fully lazy, so they generally only run their closures while subscribed or to refresh their value if dirty.
+Signals are fully lazy, so they generally only run their closures while subscribed or to refresh their value if dirty.

 The default `GlobalSignalsRuntime` notifies signals iteratively from earlier to later when possible.
 Only one such notification cascade is processed at a time with this runtime.